tess1o/go-ecoflow-api-server/README.md

 The access token is sent in `Authorization: Bearer XXX` header, the secret token as `X-Secret-Token` header.

+## Caution!

+The API is not stable and can be changed in the future until v.1.0.0 is released.

 ## Ecoflow API implemented so far:

 1. Get all linked devices